Editorial Board

 Image

-"Alex Rose holds a B.S. in Biology, a M.S. in Aquatic Biology, and has a wide variety of experience in the biological sciences including but not limited to bioacoustics research, exhibit construction, science writing, teaching, public presentation, and aquatic animal husbandry and breeding.
+Alex Rose is the science editor and assistant to the publisher of Ocean Geographic.
+She is also the founder of Blue Ring.
+She holds a B.S. in Biology, an M.S. in Aquatic Biology, and has a wide variety of experience in the biological sciences including but not limited to bioacoustics research, exhibit construction, science writing, teaching, public presentation, and aquatic animal husbandry and breeding.
 Alex is also a professional violinist, photographer, PADI Divemaster, and lover of all things aquatic.
-Her driving goal is to find ways to protect our world’s precious marine habitats through diving, writing, photography, education, and research."
+Her driving goal is to find ways to protect our world’s precious marine habitats through diving, writing, photography, education, and research.

 Mathieu Meur – Feature Editor